trustworktech/create-react-ssr-app/docs/production-build.md

 title: Creating a Production Build
 ---

 `npm run build` creates a `build` directory with a production build of your app.
-Inside the `build` dir will be the node server script `index.js` and a `public` folder containing all client code.
-Inside the `build/public/static` directory will be your JavaScript and CSS files.
+Inside the `build` directory will be the node server script called `index.js` and a directory called `public` containing all client code.
+Inside the `build/public/static/` directory will be your JavaScript and CSS files.
 Each filename inside of `build/public/static` will contain a unique hash of the file contents.
 This hash in the file name enables [long term caching techniques](#static-file-caching).

-When running a production build of freshly created Create React SSR App application, there are 3 `.js` files (called _chunks_) that are generated and placed in the `build/public/static/js` directory:
+When running a production build of freshly created Create React SSR App application, there are a number of `.js` files (called _chunks_) that are generated and placed in the `build/public/static/js` directory:

 `main.[hash].chunk.js`

 - This is your _application_ code. `App.js`, etc.

-`1.[hash].chunk.js`
+`[number].[hash].chunk.js`

-- This is your _vendor_ code, which includes modules you've imported from within `node_modules`.
+- These files can either be _vendor_ code, or [code splitting chunks](code-splitting.md). _Vendor_ code includes modules that you've imported from within `node_modules`.
 One of the potential advantages with splitting your _vendor_ and _application_ code is to enable [long term caching techniques](#static-file-caching) to improve application loading performance.
 Since _vendor_ code tends to change less often than the actual _application_ code, the browser will be able to cache them separately, and won't re-download them each time the app code changes.

 `runtime~main.[hash].js`